Karishma48/iPhone-Sales-Analysis/README.md

 The dataset was sourced from Kaggle and underwent a meticulous process of cleaning, organizing, and transforming to deliver actionable insights.

 📊 Why this project?

-# Coding

-import numpy as np
-import pandas as pd
-import matplotlib.pyplot as plt import seaborn as sns import datetime from time import strftime
-%matplotlib inline
-import matplotlib.ticker as mtick
-Analyzing sales trends is critical for marketing strategies, and this model is designed to help businesses make data-driven decisions effectively.
-I’d love to hear your feedback!
-Feel free to check it out and let me know your thoughts in the comments below.